Anon-Planet/thgtoa/guide.md

         -   [Search and replace:]
         -   [Final advice:]
     -   [Bonus links:]
--   [Appendix A5: Additional browser precautions with JavaScript enabled]
+-   [Appendix A5: Additional browser precautions with JavaScript enabled:]
--   [Appendix A6: Mirrors]
+-   [Appendix A6: Mirrors:]
--   [Appendix A7: Comparing versions]
+-   [Appendix A7: Comparing versions:]
--   [Appendix A8: Crypto Swapping Services without Registration and KYC]
+-   [Appendix A8: Crypto Swapping Services without Registration and KYC:]
     -   [General Crypto Swapping:]
     -   [BTC to Monero only:]
 -   [Appendix A9: Installing a Zcash wallet:]